NickvanOort/codestyle/docs/make_a_module.md

 I will use this if I want to minimize dependencies and adding uv isnt strictly necessary.
 And example would be, inside a Docker container.
-However, sometimes I do use uv inside a container, because I really want the speedup that uv gives me; it's about [10-100x faster then pip](https://docs.astral.sh/uv/)...
+However, sometimes I do use uv inside a container, because I really want the speedup that uv gives me; it's about [10-100x faster than pip](https://docs.astral.sh/uv/)...

 Instead of using base python, we can use uv: